RockhurstHS/STEAM-Blog/stem-certification/indicators/st1.5/index.md

   <img src="{{ site.baseurl }}/img/robotics-in-the-pit.jpg">
 </div>

 In order to give more weight to performance-based assessments, the science department has worked towards increasing the amount of time students spend doing actual science in the lab.
-This is reflected in that the core science courses of Biology and Chemistry feature double-period science labs.
-More time in the labs increases the opportunities for demonstrate their learning.
+Beginning in 2016-2017, the academic schedule opened up to allow [double-period labs](http://steam.rockhursths.edu/2017/01/26/Increasing-Laboratory-Time.html).
+As a result, once a week students are in a science lab for 90 minutes.
+This allowed students to truly engage in more collaborative and inquiry-based learning experiences.

 <iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1DukEa9uNOTR2zXDjrFgl6Y2eJde6U4IBzK4AszoHTRw/pubchart?oid=1983344515&amp;format=interactive"></iframe>